LouisLouie1/SongClassifier/README.md

 # SongClassifier

+⚠️ Maintenance notice:
+This app was built in 2024 using Streamlit and the Spotify API.
+Some endpoints and library behaviors have since changed, so parts of the app may not function as intended until the next update.

 Song mood and intensity prediction model for a playlists classification tasks.

 I run music curation business offering bespoke moods under the form of different playlist for restaurants, bars, hotels and retail spaces.
 These playlists usually follow a precise level of energy and style.
 They are built to convey the identity of the client and reflect the weekly dynamics of the space, and are updated monthly.
 It takes a demanding and tedious amount of time to listen to songs to analyze if it fits a certain mood.
 For my final Data Science diploma project at Concordia University, I created a prediction tool designed to expedite the music curation process, an impotant part of a service I'm offering.